orchidsoftware/orchid.software/docs/en/docs/index.md

 ## Migrating to Orchid

-If you currently have an admin panel based on `Blade` templates, you do not need to entirely rewrite your application in order to use Laravel Orchid.
+If you currently have an admin panel based on `Blade` templates, you do not need to entirely rewrite your application in order to use package.
 Instead, you can gradually transition to using Orchid by [connecting old controllers](https://orchid.software/en/docs/controllers) and integrating Orchid's features into your existing application.
 This way, you can take advantage of Orchid's powerful features without having to completely overhaul your existing codebase.

 ## What Orchid Is Not